lon3wolf2k/race-series-manager/ADMIN_HELP.md

 ## Adding races to an event
 - Add a new **Race** (post type `cmt_race`) for each distance.
-- In the **Race Details** box, select the parent event, date, start time, distance, elevation, start location, and entry fee.
+- In the **Race Details** box, select the parent event, date, start time, distance, elevation, and start location.
 These values are shown in the shortcode table.
 - Publish/update the race.
 Repeat for additional distances.
 - Use the **Clone** row action on a race to duplicate details (including media/meta) into a new draft you can edit.